titumozammel/human-energy-economics/README.md

 # Theory

-**Human Energy Economics (HEE)** is a systems-oriented management theory that explains how organizations can expand **Sustainable Execution Capacity** and create **Sustainable Business Value** by systematically protecting, recovering, developing, enabling, aligning, and effectively utilizing **Human Energy**.
+**Human Energy Economics (HEE)** is a systems-oriented management theory that explains how organizations can expand **Sustainable Execution Capacity** and create **Sustainable Business Value** by systematically protecting, recovering, developing, enabling, and effectively utilizing **Human Energy**.

 Traditional management has often emphasized: